tjhickey724/discrete_math/notes/propositional_calculus/TruthTreeMethod.md

 The rules are shown in the following image:
 ![Truth Tree Operations](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/TruthTreeOperations.jpg)

-## An Example of using the Tree Method
+## An Example of using the Truth Tree Method to prove a logical inference
 Below we have an example of using the Truth Tree Method to prove that

 $A\rightarrow C, B\rightarrow C, A\vee B \models C$